jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 .. warning::

-    Using ``latest`` in a production application is not recommended because pulling in a new minor version of the SDK that includes an API update could break your production application.
+    We do not recommend Using ``latest`` in a production application because pulling in a new minor version of the SDK that includes an API update could break your production application.